Trousdale Estates: Notable residents

 Celebrity residents have included Elvis Presley, Frank Sinatra, Dean Martin, Tony Curtis, Ray Charles, Howard Hughes, and Groucho Marx.
 President Richard Nixon lived in the neighborhood from 1962 to 1963.
 When Nixon, who had just been Vice President from 1953 to 1961 under President Dwight D. Eisenhower, purchased his residence, Frank McCullogh of the Los Angeles Times reported that he had paid only $90,000 for a $300,000 home, as the developers believed his name would add prestige to the neighborhood.

 More recently, Jennifer Aniston, Elton John, David Spade, Vera Wang, Billy Dee Williams, John Rich, Jane Fonda, Richard Perry, Markus Persson, Ringo Starr, Simon Cowell, and Charlie Puth have lived in the neighborhood.

 Jeffrey Katzenberg, who co-founded DreamWorks, bought a $35 million, 8704 sqft mansion in Trousdale Estates from Simon Ramo, an American physicist, engineer, and business leader.
 Katzenberg hosted fundraisers for President Barack Obama at this mansion.

 In July 2019, Uber co-founder Garrett Camp and his wife Eliza Nguyen bought an 11000 sqft mansion for $72.5 million in Trousdale Estates.

 In August 2021, Cindy Crawford and Rande Gerber sold their home in Trousdale Estates for a reported $13.5 million.

 In February 2022, David Spade sold his home in Trousdale Estates for a reported $19.5 million.

 In popular culture

-Trousdale Estates plays a role in Seasons Two and Three of the Showtime TV series Ray Donovan, whose namesake attempts to buy a $4 million house in there to "move up" from nearby Calabasas.
+Trousdale Estates plays a role in Seasons Two and Three of the Showtime TV series Ray Donovan, whose namesake attempts to buy a $4 million house there to "move up" from nearby Calabasas.